ut-issl/s2e-core/README.md

   4. A maintainer reviews the pull request.
 If some problems are found, the maintainer proposes modifications.
   5. According to the maintainer's proposal, the developer modifies the codes and goes back to 3.
   6. The maintainer merges the `feature/*` branch to the `develop` branch.
-  7. The ISSL's S2E development members decide to merge the `develop` branch to the `main` branch and release a new version.
+  7. The code owners decide to merge the `develop` branch to the `main` branch and release a new version.

 - Binary files
   - Binary file commit is prohibited.